The ROI of Executive Social Media: Financial Markets

 Companies that are weighing ROI considerations with respect to their marketing and communications options should be pursuing a social media strategy for its top executives.

 Want to talk about how you could use social media strategically, given your current opportunities and goals?
-Schedule a 15-minute conversation or start with an Executive Social Media Audit below.
+Schedule a 15-minute conversation.

 [1] This rule requires companies to distribute material information to the general public broadly and non-exclusively, so all investors can gain access to the information at the same time.
 The 2013 SEC report stated that companies can use social media to announce key information, provided that investors are first notified regarding which platform will be used.